UniMath/agda-unimath/src/foundation/iterated-cartesian-product-types.lagda.md

 In this file, we give three definitions of the iterated cartesian product `A₁ × ... × Aₙ` of `n` types `A₁ , ... , Aₙ`.
 Two use a family of types over `Fin n`: the first uses recursion over `Fin n` and the second is just `Π (Fin n) A`.
 The last one uses lists.

-We also show that the first two definitions are equivalent.
+We show that :

+- all these definitions are equivalent
+- iterated cartesian product of types is closed under permutations

 ## Definitions